EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/batch-container-app.md

         **National Safe Haven users**: If using a 'desktop' back-end, then you must select the 'desktop' you have been granted access to.

 * **Container/image URL in container registry**: URL specifying both the container to run and the container registry from which it is to be pulled.
 For example, `git.ecdf.ed.ac.uk/tre-container-execution-service/containers/epcc-ces-hello:1.0`.
-See [Container registries](../containers.md#container-registries) for supported container registries.
+See [Container registries](#container-registries) below for supported container registries.
 * **Container registry username**: A container registry username is required.
 * **Container registry access token**: An access token associated with the username is required.
 Using an access token that grants **read-only** access to the container registry is **strongly recommended**.
 * **Container runner**: Container runner - 'podman' or 'apptainer' - with which to run the container.